White ceramic toilet with lid open and exposed water supply line on tiled floor

 High-Risk Construction Work Categories

-Under Australian WHS Regulations (Part 3.4 - High Risk Construction Work; Div 3 - Electrical Safety; Div 4 - Plumbing and Drainage), this work is classified as high-risk due to:
+Under Australian WHS Regulations (Chapter 6 Part 6.1 - Construction Work; Reg 291 - High Risk Construction Work; 1 September 2024 Crystalline Silica Substances Regulation 2024), this work is classified as high-risk due to:

 • Work on or near energised electrical installations (Drilling bolt holes through tiles and concrete for toilet pedestal or in-wall cistern mounting creates risk of contact with concealed electrical cables.
 Cable detection required before drilling.)